 Prior to this offering, we entered into subscription agreements with our stockholders whereby the stockholders could not transfer shares for a period beginning on the date of completion of an initial public offering and continuing to the earlier of (i) 180 days after the closing of the final secondary offering described in the next sentence or (ii) the second anniversary of such initial public offering.
-The subscription agreements obligated us to initiate up to four registered underwritten secondary offerings on behalf of the stockholders as follows: (1) the first secondary offering would occur during the period beginning 180 days after the closing of such initial public offering and (2) each subsequent secondary offering would occur during the period beginning 180 days after and ending 240 days after the prior secondary offering was completed or cancelled.
+The subscription agreements obligated us to initiate up to four registered underwritten secondary offerings on behalf of the stockholders as follows: (1) the first secondary offering would occur during the period beginning 180 days after the closing of such initial public offering and ending on the 240th day after the closing of such initial public offering and (2) each subsequent secondary offering would occur during the period beginning 180 days after and ending 240 days after the prior secondary offering was completed or cancelled.
 We have no obligation to conduct any secondary offering unless (a) the stockholders and the Investment Adviser commit, in the aggregate, to sell at least the number of shares expected to result in gross proceeds of at least 7% times the total amount of capital commitments prior to the initial public offering (based on then-current market price per share) and (b) the number of shares that the underwriters in such secondary offering believe they can sell is at least that number of shares.
 If the aggregate number of shares acquired before the initial public offering still held by stockholders is less than the amount set forth in clause (b), then we are not obligated to conduct any further secondary offerings.